Skip to main content

 Running the Example

-# Terminal 1: Start consumer
+# Terminal 1: Start the consumer first (it will wait for messages)

 python consumer.py